relacs (pronounced "relax!")

 Attenuator device interface provides

-an unique interface to various attenuator device types.
+an interface to various attenuator device types.

 Second, the Attenuate interface